 Most lightweight strollers are unsuitable for newborns because they have little to no recline.
 However, some models do accept a limited range of car seats.
 Also, older children can feel a little cramped in lightweight options.
 Depending on the model, you may find thin material, stiffer suspension, or small wheels that impede your child's comfort.

 Exceptions include the Chicco Mini Bravo Plus, which is comfortable and compatible with infant car seats for an easy-breezy strolling solution from day one through toddlerhood.

 Who Is a Lightweight Stroller For?

 Don't have a lot of room in your apartment?
 Plan to take public transportation?
 A lightweight stroller is likely the best stroller for you.
 It’s also an excellent option for a secondary stroller to leave at Grandma and Grandpa’s house for when they babysit on date night.

-Big, beefy, air-filled tires are often a dead giveaway for jogging strollers.
-All about locomotion, these maneuverable strollers often feature a large front wheel that can fully swivel for increased handling or be locked straight for stability when you're cruising at speed.
+Big wheels and air-filled tires are often a dead giveaway for jogging strollers.
+All about locomotion, these maneuverable strollers often feature a large front wheel that can fully swivel for increased handling or be locked straight for stability.
+When combined with even larger rear wheels, this helps to keep the stroller steady when you’re cruising at speed.

 Jogging Stroller Benefits